 Bird is in the mouth of a dog or cat or caught in a fence: Extricate the bird as carefully and quickly as you can.
 Try to maintain your hold on the bird so that he does not fly away, only to die later of his injuries.

 Bird is on the ground and unable to fly: Approach the bird from behind quietly and slowly, then reach down quickly and precisely, and without hesitating, put your hand around the bird’s shoulders, holding the wings folded against the body, and pick the bird up.
 If this does not work in the daytime, try again in the early evening, when it is almost dark.
+A bird net or a towel to drape over the bird may be useful.

 The bird can fly a little: You may be able to catch the bird after dark, or by maneuvering her into a corner.
 Again, a bird net may help.
 If the bird can fly well, you may be able to catch her the next day, when she may be weaker from her injuries.